-We estimated the total reduction in the cost to provide benefits using Buck's proprietary EGWP financial model fitted for VSTRS's prescription drug plan design.
-We assume that net Rx costs for Medicare eligible participants reduce gross spending (e.g. spending before recognizing RDS) by about 27.5% in 2016.
-This contrasts with an assumed reduction in net Rx costs for Medicare eligible participants of about 30% in 2015.
-The reduction in the percentage savings assumed has been based on our experience with various EGWP arrangements, including information about the 2016 level of federal direct subsidy.
+We estimated the total reduction in the cost to provide benefits using Buck's proprietary EGWP financial model fitted for VSTRS's prescription drug plan design, as well as risk score information and actual EGWP subsidies received for the year 2014.
+We assume that net Rx costs for Medicare eligible participants reduce gross spending by about 24.2% in 2017.
+This contrasts with an assumed reduction in net Rx costs for Medicare eligible participants of about 27.5% in 2016.
+The reduction in the percentage savings assumed was based on the actual experience received for VSTRS, as well as information about the 2017 level of federal direct subsidy.